threerings/narya/README.md

 Artifacts
 ---------

+Narya provides four different build artifacts, for differing purposes:

+* narya: contains the main Java library; exports dependencies only for libraries which are required by a running client or server.
+* naryalib: contains the main ActionScript library; exports dependencies for libraries needed when building a SWF using naryalib.
+* narya-tools: contains the code generation portions of Narya which one need integrate into their build; exports dependencies for various libraries needed when running code generation.
+* narya-gwt: contains `.java` source code for applications using the [GWT](http://code.google.com/webtoolkit/)-based admin interface provided by Narya's admin package

-A Maven repository containing released versions of the Narya Java and ActionScript artifacts are maintained here.
+A Maven repository containing released versions of the Narya artifacts are maintained here.
 To add a Narya dependency to a Maven project, add the following to your `pom.xml`:

     <repositories>
       <repository>